unixabg/open-screen-monitor/README.md

   - After you choose Create you should get an OAuth Client screen with the following information:
    - Here is your client ID
    - Here is your client secret
-  - Now from the OSMClient edit button you will be able to choose DOWNLOAD JSON
+  - Now from the OSMClient edit button you will be able to choose DOWNLOAD JSON to the osm-data folder
+    - **Please be mindful** to apply appropiate security and permissions to the client_secret.json file

 ### Other notes (ymmv)
 - Self Signed Certificate